 The Registered Education Savings Plan (RESP) is a government-registered savings plan that helps parents save for their child’s post-secondary education in Canada.

-In a world where tuition fees for higher education continue to rise on an annual basis, the RESP provides an almost stress-free opportunity for parents to save up for the future educational pursuits of their kids.
+In a world where tuition fees for higher education continue to rise annually, the RESP provides an almost stress-free opportunity for parents to save up for the future educational pursuits of their kids.

-When you add in the ‘free’ government grants plus the power of compounding returns over time, the RESP can grow into a sizable pot, ensuring that your kids can complete their university education and graduate with little or no debt.
+When you add in the ‘free’ government grants plus the power of compounding returns over time, the RESP can grow into a sizable pot, ensuring your kids can complete their university education and graduate with little or no debt.

 How does an RESP work?